This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Solterito Salad

-- beans - Fresh fava beans are extremely popular and widely available in Peru.
-They're amazing.
-Unfortunately, they're not widely available in the US.
+- beans – Fresh fava beans are extremely popular and widely available in Peru.
+They’re amazing.
+Unfortunately, they’re not widely available in the US.
 When I originally published this recipe, I used dried fava beans.
-They were just "okay."
+They were just “okay.”
 I far prefer frozen baby lima beans.
-I plan to re-shoot the photos eventually, and recommend the baby lima beans.
+When I shot the new photos, I used the baby lima beans.
+If you are fortunate enough to find fresh fava beans, see How to Cook Fava Beans for more information.

 - sweet potato